sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Path variable configuration](./media/path-variable-configuration.png)

-### Task 5: Prepare the Postgre instance using pgAdmin
+### Task 5: Prepare the PostgreSQL instance using pgAdmin
+In this task, we will create the new application user and create the NW database.

 1. Launch pgAdmin and enter your master password.